MicrosoftDocs/power-platform/power-platform/admin/use-basic-authentication-exchange-online.md

      - outlook.office365.com
      - smtp.office365.com

    Use the steps provided [here](/dynamics365/customerengagement/on-premises/admin/connect-dynamics-365-on-premises-exchange-online?view=op-9-1) to create a new **Exchange Online (Hybrid)** profile and update the mailboxes to use the new profile.
 Begin by testing one mailbox with the new profile before attempting to switch all mailboxes.
-If you do not see the option for this type of profile, refer to the FAQ section which discusses the version requirement.
+If you don't see the option for this type of profile, refer to the FAQ section which discusses the version requirement.

    **Dynamics 365 Email Router**
-   - If your company is using the Dynamics 365 Email Router to connect to Exchange Online, you are required to transition to using the server-side synchronization feature and use the steps provided [here](/dynamics365/customerengagement/on-premises/admin/connect-dynamics-365-on-premises-exchange-online?view=op-9-1).
+   - If your company is using the Dynamics 365 Email Router to connect to Exchange Online, you're required to transition to using the server-side synchronization feature and use the steps provided [here](/dynamics365/customerengagement/on-premises/admin/connect-dynamics-365-on-premises-exchange-online?view=op-9-1).
 The Email Router was deprecated on July 17, 2018.
 It was previously communicated and [documented](../important-changes-coming.md?msclkid=254384a1c69a11ec9804139c37c818f7#microsoft-dynamics-365-email-router-is-deprecated) that the Email Router would no longer function starting April 12, 2021.
 Although the Email Router may still have worked with Dynamics 365 on-premises, this configuration is no longer supported.

 ## FAQ

 ### What will happen when Basic authentication is disabled in Exchange Online?
 Any apps configured to use Basic authentication (username and password) to retrieve data from Exchange Online will quit working.
 For more information on the potential impact to Dynamics 365, refer to the [Impact](#impact) section of this document.

-### What if we are connecting to Exchange Online in another tenant?
+### What if we're connecting to Exchange Online in another tenant?
 To connect Dynamics 365 Online to Exchange Online in a different tenant, see [Exchange Online cross-tenant authentication](connect-exchange-online-server-profile-oauth.md).

 ### Why doesn’t our Dynamics 365 on-premises deployment include an option to create an Exchange Online (Hybrid) profile?
 Your on-premises deployment of Dynamics 365 needs to be version 8.1 (2016 SP1) or higher.
-If you are using an older version, you will need to upgrade to 8.1 or higher before you can create the required **Exchange Online (Hybrid)** profile.
+If you're using an older version, you'll need to upgrade to 8.1 or higher before you can create the required **Exchange Online (Hybrid)** profile.

-### We are using the default Exchange Online profile with Dynamics 365 Online but we received a notification that we are impacted.
+### We're using the default Exchange Online profile with Dynamics 365 Online but we received a notification that we are impacted.
 Why?

 The default Exchange Online profile included with Dynamics 365 Online uses server-to-server (S2S) authentication.
 However, this profile might have been modified in an unsupported way and is now using Basic authentication.
 Follow these steps to verify if Basic authentication is used by the profile: